pipelinelabo/datalaiq-wiki/tuning/tuning.md

 	Tags=gravwell
 ```

 This declaration creates a well named "syslog" that in turn stores data belonging to both the "syslog" and "gravwell" tags.
-When issuing a search on a tag, Gravwell will read from the well containing the given tag(s) and read from it.
+When issuing a search on a tag, DatalaiQ will read from the well containing the given tag(s) and read from it.
 If you were using the declaration above and issued the following query:

 ```gravwell
 tag=gravwell syslog Appname==indexer
 ```

-Gravwell would have to read all entries in the given timeframe and send them to the syslog module to be filtered.
-Gravwell can accelerate data by _indexing_ entries in wells.
+DatalaiQ would have to read all entries in the given timeframe and send them to the syslog module to be filtered.
+DatalaiQ can accelerate data by _indexing_ entries in wells.
 Acceleration is a complex topic, and a detailed description of how to configure acceleration can be found in the [Acceleration documentation](/configuration/accelerators).

 For now though, let's rewrite the configuration to simply perform "fulltext" acceleration on this data: